waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Tool Usage Reminder
 *I must remember to use the tools I build to avoid wasting time on manual tasks.
 My custom tools are: `find_path_to_target`, `find_reachable_unseen_tiles`, and `kabuto_puzzle_solver`.*

+# X. Untested Hypotheses
+*   **Ruins of Alph:** The statues in the inner chamber must be interacted with to activate the currently inactive warps.